Creating To-Do Lists In WordPress

 Integrate with Post Planner

-If you are running a collaborative site or blog, you can integrate the Cleverness To-Do List plugin with a plugin called WordPress Post Planner, from the same developer that helps to make managing a multi-author WordPress site easier …
+If you plan to run a multi-author site or blog, you can integrate the Cleverness To-Do List plugin with a plugin called WordPress Post Planner, developed by the same plugin author that provides you with a complete WordPress editorial solution …

-For more information about this handy plugin, go here: WordPress Post Planner – WordPress Plugin
+To learn more this WordPress plugin, go here: WordPress Post Planner

-Once you are done configuring your plugin options in this section, remember to click the ‘Save Changes’ button to update your settings …
+After configuring your options, click the ‘Save Changes’ button to update your settings …

 Advanced Settings

-This tab lets you customize your To-Do lists, assign to-do items to users and perform plugin database maintenance tasks.
+In this tab you can customize your To Do lists, assign to-do tasks to other users and perform database maintenance.

 To-Do List Advanced Settings > Customize The To-Do List